weyoss/redis-smq/docs/consuming-messages.md

 By default, RedisSMQ does not store acknowledged and dead-lettered messages for saving disk and memory spaces, and also to increase message processing performance.

-If you need such feature, you can enable it from your [configuration](configuration.md) object.
+If you need such feature, you can enabled it from your [configuration](configuration.md) object.

 See [Consumer Class](api/classes/Consumer.md) for more details.